crowddynamics/crowddynamics/docs/source/sections/social_force_model.rst

 Social Force Model
 ==================
 Social force model approached modelling pedestrian dynamics using classical mechanics.
+Helbing describes social forces in [helbing1995]

+   *These forces are not directly exerted by the pedestrians’ personal environment, but they are a measure for the internal motivations of the individuals to perform certain actions (movements).*

 Law's of motion are given as `Langevin equations`_ where translational motion and rotational motion

 .. _Langevin equations: https://en.wikipedia.org/wiki/Langevin_equation